24 Plant-Based Recipes - Cover

 antiviral health benefits of elderberry

-While it may have an effect for preventing a viral infection, elderberry is most powerful after you’ve already caught something.
+And while it may have an effect for helping to prevent a viral infection, elderberry is likely most powerful after you’ve already caught something.

-A recent 2019 research study confirmed that it’s specifically effective against influenza.
+A recent research study showed it may specifically help against influenza.
 Elderberry showed action against the virus through all stages, but was considerably stronger in the later stages.
-This suggests it might be better at helping your body kick the flu rather than preventing it.

-Other research indicates that elderberry syrup can shorten flu symptoms by up to four days when taken within 48 hours of getting sick.
-It was also found to be effective against both influenza A and B.
+Other research suggests that elderberry syrup may shorten flu symptoms by up to four days when taken within 48 hours of getting sick.

-Not just for the flu, elderberries can also help with the common cold.
+Not just for the flu, elderberries should also be considered for the common cold.

 Overall, elderberry products have one of the most well-documented effects against colds and the flu.
-Having it on hand when you travel and your immune system gets stressed can be especially helpful!
+Having it on hand when you travel and your immune system gets stressed may be especially helpful!

-Besides its specific antiviral power, elderberry has more general immune-boosting properties.
+Besides the potential antiviral effects, elderberry may have more general immune-boosting properties.

-The health benefits of elderberry for your immune system most likely come from the powerful antioxidants in the fruit.
-Anthocyanins and quercetin both have immune-boosting effects of their own.
+The health benefits of elderberry for your immune system most likely come from the powerful antioxidants in the fruit, such as the anthocyanins and quercetin.

-By stimulating your immune system, elderberries are able to enhance your body’s immune response to invaders.
-The berries have been found in studies to enhance immune response both during an infection and in healthy organisms.
-This means you can take it for overall immune health- not just when you get sick.
+By stimulating your immune system, elderberries may be able to enhance your body’s immune response to invaders.
+The berries have been found in studies to support immune health both during an infection and in healthy organisms.
+This means it is wise to consider consuming elderberries to support your immune health in general – not just when you get sick.

 Though most of the studies done on elderberries have focused on colds and the flu, it may also help with a sinus infection.

 This is based on an herbal formula used in Germany for over 70 years for sinusitis.
-It contains elderberry extract and has been proven effective when used alongside an antibiotic in several studies.
+It contains elderberry extract and was shown effective when used alongside an antibiotic in several studies.
 This doesn’t mean elderberry alone is proven for sinus problems, but its anti-inflammatory properties can certainly be helpful.

 Overall, elderberries are an incredibly useful ally to aid or ward off an infection.